-Students on Academic Warning will remain for a minimum of the remaining trimester and may be moved to Academic Probation during the trimester if they continue lack of engagement
+Students on Academic Warning will remain for a minimum of four (4) weeks and may be moved to Academic Probation during the trimester if continued lack of engagement

-- Unresponsive to Academic Alert - Student did not complete PROD 1000 within the trimester it was begun - Student has a cumulative GPA under 2.5 on their transcript (per graduation requirements) - Student did not pass two (2) or more courses enrolled in that trimester - Student did not notify the Registrar within the next Add/Drop or Major Map Adjustment period to add non-passing courses back onto their Major Map.
+• Unresponsive to Engagement Alert

+- Student does not complete PROD 1000 by week 6 of the trimester it was started. - Student has a cumulative GPA under 2.5 on their transcript (per graduation requirements) - Student did not pass two (2) or more courses opened that term - Student did not respond, within the next Add/Drop or Major Map Adjustment period, to the Registrar to add non-passing courses back onto their Major Map.